QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

 \subsubsection{FOV constraints}

-In addition to (\ref{eq:visibility_constraint_revised}), FOV limit should be considered in the case where the drone follows dual-target.
-Circles, whose inscribed angle of an arc tracing points $Q_{1}$ and $Q_{2}$ at $\hat{\textbf{q}}_{1}(t)$, $\hat{\textbf{q}}_{2}(t)$ equals to $\theta_{f}$, are uniquely defined and represented as follows.
+In addition to (\ref{eq:visibility_constraint_revised}), the drone should avoid the region where it cannot see the two targets with its limited camera FOV.
+As shown in Fig. \ref{fig:TVRF}, circles whose inscribed angle of an arc tracing points $Q_{1}$ and $Q_{2}$ at $\hat{\textbf{q}}_{1}(t)$, $\hat{\textbf{q}}_{2}(t)$ equals $\theta_{f}$, are represented as follows: